openxc/vi-firmware/docs/compile/compiling.rst

 For a detailed walkthrough, see :doc:`/getting-started/getting-started`.

-The build process uses GNU Make and works with Linux (tested in Arch Linux and Ubuntu), OS X and Cygwin 32-bit in Windows.
-For documentation on how to build for each platform, see the :doc:`supported platform details
-</platforms/platforms>`.
+The VI firmware can be compiled natively in Linux and Mac OS X. In Windows, you can use the included virtual machine configuration (which uses [Vagrant](http://www.vagrantup.com/).
+Cygwin is unnoficially supported, and is no longer recommended.

-When compiling you need to specify which :doc:`VI platform
+When compiling you need to specify which :doc:`embedded VI platform
 </platforms/platforms>` you are compiling for with the ``PLATFORM`` flag.
 All
 other flags are optional.